htrajan/ht-drawsteel/Classes Single Page/Tactician.md

 #### Kit Signature Ability

-Your additional kit from your [[Field Arsenal]] feature grants you a second signature ability.
+Your additional kit from your [[Field Arsenal]] feature grants you a second [[Signature Ability|signature ability]].
 Signature abilities can be used at will.

 #### Heroic Abilities